PeteHorn/sonic_clock/README.md

 https://www.mischianti.org/images-to-byte-array-online-converter-cpp-arduino/

-need to change the data type from "const uint16_t" to int for it to work
+need to change the data type from "const uint16_t" to just uint16_t for it to work

 Use the technique in this YouTube video for making sonic look right